-We have organised our senior team into three areas:
+The senior team is organised into three areas:

-- > Operations delivering our facilities and parks, - Community Services delivering our Community Hub and Library Services - > Support providing governance, communications, financial and administrative support.
+- Operations delivering our facilities and parks, - Community Services delivering our Community Hub and Library Services - Support providing governance, communications, financial and administrative support.

-- As the Council role and responsibility change over the coming years the IT, finance and HR systems will need to be developed to ensure appropriate efficiencies and resources are in place. - We will regularly review our systems and operations to ensure they are kept up to date and comply with regulations and best practice. - Our staff will be suitably trained and we encourage our team to develop and learn new things to further deliver the Council's aspirations. - In 2023 the Council will work towards achieving The Local Council Award Scheme, "Quality Gold Award" status, which demonstrates excellence in Council activities.
+- As the Council role and responsibility change over the coming years the IT, finance and HR systems will need to be developed to ensure appropriate efficiencies and resources are in place. - We will regularly review our systems and operations to ensure they are kept up to date and comply with regulations and best practice. - Our staff will be suitably trained and we encourage our team to develop and learn new things to further deliver the Council's aspirations. - In January 2024 the Council achieved The Local Council Award Scheme, "Quality Foundation Award" status, which demonstrates excellence in Council activities.
 Managed on behalf of local councils by the Improvement and Development Board, the scheme promotes and recognises councils that are at the cutting edge of the sector.